November 29th, 2018

-Santa Trains are now as synonymous with Christmas as mince pies or twinkly tinsel.
-For a narrow gauge railway they are important, and busy, events in the annual schedule.
-They are well-loved by children and parents, as an already exciting adventure on a real train becomes bound with special Christmas childhood memories.
+Santa Trains are now as much a part of Christmas as mince pies and twinkly tinsel and they are well-loved by children and parents, as an already exciting adventure on a real train becomes bound with special Christmas childhood memories.

 Despite today’s fast paced world of computer games and 3D films, the old-fashioned combination of trains and Christmas is still a winning one, and it still truly captures children’s imaginations.

 So, if you fancy a truly magical Christmas treat for all the family this year, then why not hop aboard onto one of North Wales Santa Trains?
 Here’s our pick of the best:

 - Gypsy Wood Park (near Caernarfon) is open this Christmas for Santa train rides and grotto.
 Open 8, 9, 15 and 16 December.
 Booking not required. www.gypsywood.co.uk

 - Ffestiniog Railway (Porthmadog) are running Santa trains on the 8, 9, 15, 16, 22 and 23rd December.
 Booking is essential, for more information see their website.

 - Also on the Welsh Highland Railway – 8, 9, 15, 16, 22 and 23rd December.
 Booking is essential, for more information see their website.

 - Santa is at the Llangollen Railway between the 1st and the 24th December.
 Booking is required, please see the website for prices and times.

 - Santa will be at the grotto at Bala Lake Railway this December.
 Visit bala-lake-railway.co.uk for more details.

 - Llanberis Lake Railway are running Santa trains on the 8 and 9 December.
 Advanced bookings only.
 See the website for details.